ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-pdqm.md

 This figure shows the actors directly involved in the _Patient Demographics Query for Mobile_ Profile and the relevant transactions between them.

+The Patient Demographics Supplier is not required to implement the _Mobile Patient Demographics Query_ [ITI-78] transaction.

 ### Actor Options
 No extensions or restrictions to the profile actor options are specified in the Swiss national extension.